goatandsheep/accessible-events/index.md

 - Remote attendance
 - High toilets
 - Make sure stages have a ledge so people in wheelchairs don't roll off
+- Clear policy to let people choose their restroom or make available gender neutral restrooms
+- Alternative food choices for people with dietary restrictions
+- Transparent menu (when confirmed) for people with dietary restrictions
+- If you don't know how to accommodate someone's needs, ask them how they've been accommodated in the past

-If you are accommodating someone's needs, make sure you have an alternative for if (and when) things are no longer available, including people finishing special food or escalators stop working.
-Please contribute any missing accommodations [through our form](https://goo.gl/forms/NIj3MaOZO169sHWJ3).
+- If you are accommodating someone's needs, make sure you have an alternative for if (and when) things are no longer available, including people finishing special food or escalators stop working.

+If you are an event organizer and still need help strategizing how to accommodate a need, [let us know](https://goo.gl/forms/g8yYdS68aOAIo6ll1) and we'll find an expert.

+If you notice anything missing, please contribute [through our form](https://goo.gl/forms/NIj3MaOZO169sHWJ3).